Amaliya0/5_week/django-wiki/entries/Django.md

 # Django

-Django is a web framework written using [Python](/wiki/Python) that allows for the design of web applications that generate [HTML](/wiki/HTML) dynamically.
+Django is a web framework which is using [Python](/wiki/Python), allows to design web applications that generate [HTML](/wiki/HTML) pages.
+This sh*t is qiute hard, it took 4 weeks to create this "masterpiece".